GoogleBot crawls over the internet 24/7. While doing so, it also loads all ads it finds on your pages.

 How does bot detection work?

-Genuine bots and crawlers tell us who they are via the User Agent string that is passed along with each HTTP request.
+Genuine bots and crawlers tell us who they are via the User-Agent string that is passed along with each HTTP request.

-This string will be matched against IAB's list of known bots and spiders to determine if we're dealing with a human or non-human traffic.
+This string will be matched against IAB's list of known bots and spiders to determine if we're dealing with human or non-human traffic.

 For example, Googlebot uses the following user agent string: